Chapter 1 - Standard Infection Control Precautions (SICPs)

 Reusable PPE items, e.g. non-disposable goggles/face shields/visors must have a decontamination schedule with responsibility assigned.

-- worn when exposure to blood and/or other body fluids is anticipated/likely;2
+- be worn when exposure to blood and/or other body fluids is anticipated/likely;2

-- changed if a perforation or puncture is suspected;
+- be changed if a perforation or puncture is suspected;

-- appropriate for use, fit for purpose and well-fitting.
+- be appropriate for use, fit for purpose and well-fitting.

-Double gloving is recommended during some Exposure Prone Procedures (EPPs) e.g. orthopaedic and gynaecological operations or when attending major trauma incidents and when caring for a patient with a suspected or known High Consequence Infectious disease.
+Double gloving is only recommended during some Exposure Prone Procedures (EPPs) e.g. orthopaedic and gynaecological operations or when attending major trauma incidents and when caring for a patient with a suspected or known High Consequence Infectious disease.
 Double gloving is not necessary at any other time.

 For appropriate glove use and selection see Appendix 5.